mharris717/ember-drag-drop/README.md

 {{/sortable-objects}}
 ```

-On drop of an item in the list, the sortableObjectList is re-ordered and the sortEndAction is fired.
+On drop of an item in the list, the sortableObjectList is re-ordered and the sortEndAction is fired unless the optional parameter 'enableSort' is false.
 You can check out an example of this is action [here](http://mharris717.github.io/ember-drag-drop/)

 **Note: It's important that you add the isSortable=true to each draggable-object or else that item will be draggable, but will not change the order of any item.**